 1950: 1st Foreign Parachute Battalion in Indochina

 In January, Operation Diabolo was repeated.
-The same month, the 3rd Company moved to the northernmost part of Tonkin to escort General Chiang Kai-shek’s Kuomintang Nationalists retreating from China, following their defeat by the Chinese Communists.
+The same month, the 3rd Company moved to the northernmost part of Tonkin to escort Chinese General Chiang Kai-shek’s Kuomintang Nationalists retreating from China, following their defeat by the Chinese Communists.

 Between February 8 and 25, Operation Tonneau took place south of Hanoi, to seize the town of Thai Binh.